 April is a month to celebrate innovation in music and industry with ASPIRE SAN FRANCISCO books.
-Cakewalk: an historical novel about the unsung creators of jazz music is a great selection for Jazz Appreciation Month.
+The African-American Freedom Trail, seen on KPIX-5 and KBHK-44 in the Bay Area the past two weeks, is the product of our thorough books such as Come to the Water: Sharing the Rich Black Experience in San Francisco and Cakewalk: an historical novel about the unsung creators of jazz music, which is a great selection for Jazz Appreciation Month.

 If you are a California social science teacher seeking cultural competency leading up to the anniversary of the first public school in California, by the African-American ship captain, merchant and diplomat — William Alexander Leidesdorff — on April 3, 1848 –or just have your curiosity piqued by the African-American Freedom Trail exhibition at the Black Coalition on AIDS, get the Queen Calafia classroom kit